Select Page

 Sudbury is a regional centre of learning and applied research for northeastern Ontario.
 For post-secondary education, Laurentian University, a nationally renowned bilingual university, Cambrian College, and Collège Boréal offer exceptional full- and part-time programs.
 A focus for all programs is the innovative partnerships with the public and private sectors to conduct research activities and other joint ventures.

-Sudbury also has its own medical school, Northern Ontario School of Medicine.
+Sudbury also has the Northern Ontario School of Medicine.

 Elementary and Secondary Education